 Global debt is higher than it’s ever been, driven by historically low interest rates.
-Stunning news like June's Brexit has world-wide company watchers on edge.
-Risky industries like oil and gas make headlines daily — and are even riskier now than they were at the start of the Great Recession.
+Risky industries like retail, oil and gas, and printing and publishing make headlines daily — and are even riskier now than they were at the start of the Great Recession.

-In fact, more companies are likely to fail in 2016 than when the Great Recession began in late 2007.
+In fact, more companies are likely to fail in the 12 months of 2018 than when the Great Recession first began in late 2007.
 And as this benign credit cycle continues, the debt problem grows even larger.

-Stay on top of this escalating risk with the FRISK® Stress Index.
+Stay on top of this risk with the FRISK® Stress Index.

 The FRISK® Stress Index compares the probability of failure of groups of companies (such as an industry, a country or your own portfolio) from 2007 to today.
 It: